 - Tel: +65 6337 7810

-Know by the locals as the Durian because of its spiky roofing, Esplanade is another premiere performing arts venue in Singapore.
+Known by the locals as the Durian because of its spiky roofing, Esplanade is another premiere performing arts venue in Singapore.
 Esplanade features a 2,000-seat theatre, a 1,600-seat concert hall, two smaller studios, a mall as well as two outdoor theatres and is situated along the promenade.
-The two spiky looking domes are the large theatre and concert hall and have more than 7,000 pieces of aluminium roofing (resulting in the spiky effect which is supposed to look like microphones).
-Shows performed here include live music, dance and theatre.
+The 2 spiky looking domes are the large theatre Read More...

 - Address: 1 Esplanade Drive, Singapore 038981

 Behind the Singapore History Museum at Stamford Road, situated on top of a hill, is Fort Canning.
 You can get into Fort Canning via several accesses - the Park Mall underpass, the National Library underpass, the Hill Street Food Centre and the River Valley Swimming Complex.
-Besides being a welcome respite of quiet greenery in the city, it is also a historic area.
-In ancient times, Fort Canning Hill was known as Forbidden Hill, and archeologists have found Javanese artifacts dating from the 14th century, when Singapore was part of the Majapahit empire.
-The hill, sacred to the Malays, also contains the shrine of Sultan Iskandar Shah, the last monarch of the old kingdom of Singapura.
-Read More...
+Besides being a welcome respite of quiet greenery in the city, Read More...

 - Address: 70 River Valley Road, Singapore 179037

 Formerly known as Government House, Istana is where the Singaporean President's office is located.
-It was built from 1867 – 1869 by Sir Harry St George Ord, Singapore's first governor.
-Constructed in the neo-Palladian Anglo-Indian style, it has beautiful surroundings and landscaping including a 105mm Japanese cannon, a six-foot high statue of Queen Victoria hewn from Sicilian marble, four ponds and an old well.
+It was built from 1867–1869 by Sir Harry St George Ord, Singapore's first governor.
+Constructed in the neo-Palladian Anglo-Indian style, it has beautiful surroundings and landscaping including a 105 mm Japanese cannon, a 6-foot-high statue of Queen Victoria hewn from Sicilian marble, 4 ponds and an old well.
 The Istana grounds are open to the public annually in celebration of the following occasions: Chinese New Year, Deepavali, Hari Raya Puasa, Labour Day and National Day.

 - Address: Office of the President of the Republic of Singapore Orchard Road, Singapore 238823